 OTTAWA, March 21, 2012 /CNW/ - The Bank of Canada will begin circulating the new $50 bill - the first of the polymer bank note series that will be available in automated banking machines - on Monday, 26 March 2012.

-Audio and video webcasts of the event will be available on the Bank's website http://www.bankofcanada.ca/media-room/webcasts).
-At the conclusion of the event, members of the media will have an opportunity to meet with experts to find out more about the various features of the new bill, participate in a tour of the CCGS Amundsen and purchase new $50 polymer bank notes.
+Speaking at the event will be representatives from the Bank of Canada and the Canadian Coast Guard.
+At the conclusion of the event, members of the media will have an opportunity to find out more about the various features of the new bill and purchase new $50 polymer bank notes.

 Please be sure to have your press accreditation with you.

 || Audio and video webcasts of the national issue event in Québec will be accessible from the Bank's website.

 |Distribution:|| A press release and additional background information will be available at 13:00 (Eastern Time) on the Bank's website.